-The DOH and DOE contractor gross alpha concentrations in air samples are in fair agreement.
+The DOH and DOE (Site-Wide and Offsite program) gross alpha concentrations in air samples are in fair agreement.
 The collocated concentrations are similar and follow the same temporal trend at each of the monitoring locations, but many of the uncertainty bars do not overlap.

-The DOH and DOE contractor gross beta concentrations in air samples are in fair agreement.
+The DOH and DOE (Site-Wide and Offsite program, and Near Facilities and Operations program) gross beta concentrations in air samples are in fair agreement.
 The collocated concentrations are similar and follow the same temporal trends; however, differences in concentration up to a factor of two are common, and there is a small systematic discrepancy between the two data sets.
 At the lower range of reported concentrations, DOE consistently reports higher values than DOH.
 At the mid and upper range of concentrations, DOH consistently reports higher values than DOE.
 In most cases, the discrepancy is less than a factor of two.
 This discrepancy is observed in historical DOH and DOE results.

-The DOH and DOE contractor H-3 concentrations in monthly air samples are in fair agreement.
+The DOH and DOE (Site-Wide and Offsite program) H-3 concentrations in monthly air samples are in fair agreement.
 The two data sets are similar and follow the same temporal trend at each of the monitoring locations.
 However, many of the uncertainty bars do not overlap, and differences in concentration up to a factor of five occur.